Loading...

 Radio Interference

-The most common cause of being able to hear radio broadcasts on your home phone service is the Ignite WiFi Gateway or Rogers Home Phone Modem being disconnected from your home telephone wiring or unpowered.
+The most common cause of being able to hear radio broadcasts on your home phone service is the Rogers Xfinity Gateway or Rogers Home Phone Modem being disconnected from your home telephone wiring or unpowered.
 When this happens, your home telephone wiring – which is not shielded for Radio interference in most cases – can become a great big radio antenna allowing some handsets to pick up analog radio signals.
 Try these steps in order and only continue to the next if the step you just took didn’t fix the problem.

-2. Make sure that there is still a telephone cord connection between your Ignite WiFi Gateway (Tel 1) or Rogers Home Phone Modem (usually the grey Tel 1|2 jack unless you have two phone lines) and the home telephone wiring.
+2. Make sure that there is still a telephone cord connection between your Rogers Xfinity Gateway (Tel 1) or Rogers Home Phone Modem (usually the grey Tel 1|2 jack unless you have two phone lines) and the home telephone wiring.
 If this was disconnected from the Rogers equipment or the nearby wall outlet, reconnect it.

-3. If the modem is powered and connected to the home telephone wiring, check the placement of your Ignite WiFi Gateway or Rogers Home Phone Modem (it is often found by the fuse panel in homes or by the Internet modem in apartment units), and your Phone Set.
+3. If the modem is powered and connected to the home telephone wiring, check the placement of your Rogers Xfinity Gateway or Rogers Home Phone Modem (it is often found by the fuse panel in homes or by the Internet modem in apartment units), and your Phone Set.
 Make sure they are not next to or on top of any other electronics.
 If they are, move them apart and check to see if the issue is resolved.

-4. If the telephone cord for your phone set is plugged into a wall outlet, try disconnecting it and plugging it into the telephone port on your Ignite WiFi Gateway (Tel 1) or Rogers Home Phone Modem (usually the grey Tel 1|2 jack unless you have two phone lines), directly.
+4. If the telephone cord for your phone set is plugged into a wall outlet, try disconnecting it and plugging it into the telephone port on your Rogers Xfinity Gateway (Tel 1) or Rogers Home Phone Modem (usually the grey Tel 1|2 jack unless you have two phone lines), directly.

 • If this fixes the problem, something connected to the exposed home phone wiring inside the home is picking up interference from somewhere.
 You can contact Technical Support and we can investigate this for a fee.
 You can also use any local contactor or resolve the issue yourself as the wiring inside the home belongs to you.
 If you’re renting, we’d recommend you contact your landlord for assistance as they may have a preferred contactor for resolving issues with the property.